ppy/osu-wiki/news/2020-01-05-beatmap-spotlights-autumn-2019.md

 Team osu!catch is here to take a place in this season's Spotlights with not one, nor two, but thirteen mappers!

 Dreamland, which is the top difficulty, is mapped by [Ascendance](https://osu.ppy.sh/users/2931883) and [Spectator](https://osu.ppy.sh/users/702598) in collab.
 Everyone is surely already familiar with them and probably know that they are here for a rare treat.
-Without even looking at who mapped which part it is easy to recognize their style although they are blending into each other in a godly manner.
+Without even looking at who mapped which part it is easy to recognize their styles even when they are blending into each other in a godly manner.
 From the calm mid-section through the build-ups and intense intro to the kiais, this map is perfectly orchestrated and delivers what you expect from both of the mappers.

 Next up we have [Minato Yukina](https://osu.ppy.sh/users/531253), [Rocma](https://osu.ppy.sh/users/566276) and a collab between [Ascendance](https://osu.ppy.sh/users/2931883) and [alienflybot](https://osu.ppy.sh/users/636114).
 They each offer a different approach on the same difficulty level which is on par, if not better, with the top difficulty.
 Minato Yukina decided to follow the melody which resulted in a streamy map with intense hyperjump sections, Rocma stands in the middle in terms of rhythm but he has wild patterns.
 Lastly, do not be fooled with the lower star rating for the collab, this is a real beast on its own, be prepared.